keppel2/pinn-swift/README.md

 ()  grouping
 []  option (0 or 1 times)
 {}  repetition (0 to n times)
-literal
+:=  assign to token or production on left literal
 <production> rule specified elsewhere
 <TOKEN>

 "{" "[" notation elements as literals
 ```
 ## Solving Tic-Tac-Toe.